Disaster PreparednessEmergency Phone Numbers

 On you smart phone, search for QR Code Reader from the application (app) store and download the application to your phone, which is usually a free app.
 Start the QR Code Reader app and point your cell phone camera towards the QR Code (shown to the left) and our website will instantly come up!

-If you would like to study close-up our Village disaster response, how you can play a part in it or just how to be prepared for a Village-wide disaster, please visit our bulletin board display in Clubhouse 3, on the wall of the south hallway.
+If you would like to study up-close our Village disaster response, how you can play a part in it or just how to be prepared for a Village-wide disaster, please visit our bulletin board display in Clubhouse 3, on the wall of the south hallway.

 The Disaster Preparedness Task Force